junxit/us-congress-bills-117/bill.md

       >           - **(cc)** a custom or generic procedure used to measure an individual’s employment or career-related qualifications and interests; or
       >           - **(dd)** another assessment that meets the criteria under subclauses (I) and (II).
       >   - **(2)** *Technical assessments*
-      >     - **(A)** *In general* For the purpose of conducting an examination for a position in the competitive service, a subject matter expert who is determined by the subject matter expert's agency to be an expert in the subject and job field of the position, as affirmed and audited by the Chief Human Capital Officer or Human Resources Director (as applicable) of that agency, may—
+      >     - **(A)** *In general* For the purpose of conducting an examination for a position in the competitive service, an individual or individuals whom an agency determines to have an expertise in the subject and job field of the position, as affirmed and audited by the Chief Human Capital Officer or Human Resources Director (as applicable) of that agency, may—
       >       - **(i)** develop, in partnership with human resources employees of the examining agency, a position-specific assessment that is relevant to the position; and
       >       - **(ii)** administer the assessment developed under clause (i) to—
-      >         - **(I)** determine whether an applicant for the position has a passing score to be qualified for the position; or
+      >         - **(I)** determine whether an applicant for the position has demonstrated qualification for the position; or
       >         - **(II)** rank applicants for the position for category rating purposes under section 3319.
       >     - **(B)** *Sharing and customization of assessments*
       >       - **(i)** *Sharing* An examining agency may share a technical assessment with another examining agency if each agency maintains appropriate control over examination material.
       >       - **(ii)** *Customization* An examining agency with which a technical assessment is shared under clause (i) may customize the assessment as appropriate, provided that the resulting assessment satisfies the requirements under part 300 of title 5, Code of Federal Regulations (or any successor regulation).
       >       - **(iii)** *Platform for sharing and customization*
-      >         - **(I)** *In general* The Director shall establish and operate a platform on which examining agencies can share and customize technical assessments under this subparagraph.
+      >         - **(I)** *In general* The Director shall establish and operate an online platform on which examining agencies can share and customize technical assessments under this subparagraph.
+      >         - **(II)** *Online platform* The Director shall—
+      >           - **(aa)** not be responsible for independently validating the utility of the content and technical assessments shared in the online platform described in subclause (I); and
+      >           - **(bb)** ensure that such online platform includes the ability of its users to rate the utility of the content and technical assessments shared in the online platform to allow for a ranking of such contents.
-      >         - **(II)** *Guidance* Not later than 1 year after the date of enactment of the Chance to Compete Act of 2022, the Director shall issue guidance to examining agencies on how to efficiently and effectively share assessments using the platform established under subclause (I).
+      >   - **(3)** *Regulations* Not later than one year after the date of enactment of the Chance to Compete Act of 2022, the Office of Personnel Management shall prescribe regulations necessary for the administration of this subsection with respect to employees in each agency.
-      >     - **(C)** *Adoption of determinations by other agencies* For purposes of sections 3318(b) and 3319(c), an appointing authority, other than the appointing authority requesting a certificate of eligibles, that selects an individual from that certificate in accordance with such section 3318(b) or 3319(c) may adopt the determination described in subparagraph (A) of this paragraph of a subject matter expert employed by the requesting appointing authority instead of administering an additional technical assessment of the individual.

   - **(2)** *Alternative ranking and selection procedures* Section 3319(a) of title 5, United States Code, is amended by adding at the end the following: “To be placed in a quality category under the preceding sentence, an applicant shall be required to have passed an examination in accordance with section 3304(b), subject to the exceptions in that section.”.
   - **(3)** *Technical and conforming amendment* Section 3330a(a)(1)(B) of title 5, United States Code, is amended by striking “section 3304(f)(1)” and inserting “section 3304(g)(1)”.
-- **(b)** *Implementation of passing score assessment requirement* Not later than 2 years after the date of enactment of this Act, the Director and the head of any other examining agency shall eliminate the use of any examination for the competitive service that does not satisfy the definition of the term examination in subsection (c)(1)(A) of section 3304 of title 5, United States Code, as added by subsection (a) of this section.
-- **(c)** *OPM reporting*
+- **(b)** *OPM reporting*
-  - **(1)** *Public dashboard*
+  - **(1)** *Public online tool*
-    - **(A)** *In general* The Director shall maintain and periodically update a publicly available dashboard that, with respect to each position in the competitive service for which an examining agency examined applicants during the applicable period, includes—
+    - **(A)** *In general* The Director of the Office of Personnel Management shall maintain and periodically update a publicly available online tool that, with respect to each position in the competitive service for which an examining agency examined applicants during the applicable period, includes—
       - **(i)** the type of assessment used, such as—
         - **(I)** a behavioral off-the-shelf assessment;
         - **(II)** a résumé review conducted by a subject matter expert;